exactly-once/Home/content/posts/state-based-consistent-messaging.md

 }
 {{< / highlight >}}

 That said, line 7 where `Hit` message id is generated deserves more discussion.
-We are not using a standard libarary call to generate new `Guid` version for a reason.
-As `Guid` generation logic is undeterministic from business logic perspective we can't use it without breaking the second [requirement](#context).
-We need to make sure that re-processing of a message results identical output messages (including their identifiers).
-Some kind of seed data is needed to enable that - in our example the input message id plays that role and gets passed to the context just before handler execution:
+We are not using a standard library call to generate a new `Guid` value for a reason.
+As `Guid` generation logic is nondeterministic from the business logic perspective we can't use it without breaking the second [requirement](#context).
+We need to make sure that the re-processing of a message results in identical output messages (including their identifiers).
+Some kind of seed data is needed to enable that - in our example, the input message id plays that role and gets passed to the context just before handler execution:

 {{< highlight c "linenos=inline,hl_lines=4,linenostart=1" >}}
 static List<Message> InvokeHandler<THandler, THandlerState>(...)